CompEpigen/figeno/docs/index.rst

-Figeno is a tool to create (epi)genomics figures.
+Figeno is a tool to generate (epi)genomics figures.

 Features
 ---------